AniqJaved/employee_evaluation/Readme.md

 ### Description

-This is a a employee evaluation web app where an employee can create its workload.
-This workload will can be accessed by administration of that particular department.
-On basis of the workload provided the system will generate a value to determine wether the particular person is over or under burdened.
-Person from the administration can also provide with dynamic data like course which will be same for the particular department.
+This is an employee evaluation web app where an employee can create its workload.
+This workload will be accessed by administration of that particular department.
+On basis of the workload provided the system will generate a value to determine whether the particular person is over or under burdened.
+Person from the administration can also provide with dynamic data like course which will be same for that particular department.

 ## Set up Project Requirements